GO1 OM Quick Start

 Note

-The robot provided by MYBOTSHOP GmbH is designated as a research and development (R&D) device and does not carry a CE Marking or Certificate of Incorporation.
+The robot provided by QUADRUPED Robotics GmbH is designated as a research and development (R&D) device and does not carry a CE Marking or Certificate of Incorporation.
 A foundational understanding of ROS (Robot Operating System) is essential for users.
 If unfamiliar with ROS, we recommend consulting the ROS Wiki for guidance.

 It is important to note that the mentioned robot is classified as a partly completed machine under the Machinery Directive 2006/42/EC and does not bear a CE marking.

-Clients acknowledge and agree that any information or materials provided by MYBOTSHOP GmbH are intended solely for R&D purposes.
+Clients acknowledge and agree that any information or materials provided by QUADRUPED Robotics GmbH are intended solely for R&D purposes.
 Services are provided on an “AS IS” basis, without any representation or warranty, whether expressed or implied, including but not limited to merchantability, fitness for a particular purpose, non-infringement, or any other warranty.

-MYBOTSHOP GmbH shall not be held liable for damages, including but not limited to direct, indirect, special, incidental, or consequential damages, arising from the use or inability to use the provided information or materials.
+QUADRUPED Robotics GmbH shall not be held liable for damages, including but not limited to direct, indirect, special, incidental, or consequential damages, arising from the use or inability to use the provided information or materials.
 This limitation on liability applies regardless of the form of action, be it in contract, tort, or otherwise.

 GO1 Robot Interface